Chris Lewis MP - Essex

 Join us for a free community ice-skating afternoon at the Atlas Tube Recreation Centre!
 Bring your family, lace up your skates, and enjoy a fun, friendly holiday event hosted by MP Chris Lewis.

-Ringing the bells, for the Salvation, at Sobeys in Amherstburg, this afternoon.
+Ringing the bells for the Salvation at Sobeys in Amherstburg and No Frills in Essex.

 Pop by and say hello and share some Christmas cheer with folks less fortunate.